SamAllen06/lake_temp_work/documentation/working_with_docker_image/docker.md

 container needs to run, including any dependencies or other files.
 This image can then be shared with others, usually through Docker Hub.

-## What is a Dockerfile
+## What is a Dockerfile?
 A Dockerfile specifies how to build an image.
 It is the highest level of abstraction in the docker workflow.
-You can think of a Dockerfile similar to the source code of a program, an image as similar to a compiled binary from that source code, and a container as similar to that program while it is running.
+You can think of a Dockerfile as similar to the source code of a program, an image as similar to a compiled binary from that source code, and a container as similar to that program while it is running.